 UI: Makes emotional connections

 The UX side of things might look at people like dog lovers and try to figure out what’s important to them.
 What is it that they value or need when looking for assistance in choosing their next furry friend?
-They ask questions, they observe and interview people, they may even make prototypes and do a bit of guerrilla testing to see if they can validate their business and product value propositions.
+They ask questions, they observe and interview people, and they may even make prototypes and do a bit of guerrilla testing to see if they can validate their business and product value propositions.

 …but once they make a personal connection, they’re hooked.